mramshaw/GitLab-testing/README.md

 The CI template for Scala does not seem to work correctly.

 The attached file is meant to be an update.

+Using `go modules` appears to be an issue.